Purdue-ACM-SIGAPP/PurdueLaundry-android/README.md

 # PurdueLaundry

-Laundry App for Purude.
+Laundry App for Purdue University.
+[Play Store Link](https://play.google.com/store/apps/details?id=xyz.jhughes.laundry).

-Uses parsing code courtesy of Tylor Garrett, SIGAPP's amazing Vice President.
+Tired of having to go to the laundry room, only to find out that there's no space available?
+The Purdue Laundry app solves that by having all the details of your dorm's laundry room in the palm of your hand!

+We pull information from the Purdue washer and dryer websites.
+The stability of these websites is out of our hands, unfortunately.

+## Contributing

+We would love contributions to this app!
+We are always looking for improvements.
+Please feel free to develop the app using the `dev` branch, if you are an official contributor, or using PRs if you are not.

+If you are interested in being involved in discussion about this app please submit an issue requesting access to our Slack account.

+## Server contributions

+The server for this application is available [here](https://github.com/Purdue-ACM-SIGAPP/purdue-laundry-api) and accepts PRs as well.

+## Attributions

 Washer Icon used is Washing Machine by Adji Herdanto from the Noun Project.

 Dryer icon used is Dryer by Nicholas Navarro from the Noun Project.
 Modified for more color by Jeff Hughes.

+## Copyright

-**This app is copyright Jeff Hughes and Purdue ACM Special Interest Group for Applied Computing 2015.**
+**This app is copyright Jeffrey Hughes and Purdue ACM Special Interest Group for Applied Computing 2016.**
 **All rights reserved.**

-Part of the [Official Purdue App](https://github.com/purdue-acm-sigapp/Purdue) for Android.

-The Purdue Laundry package is simply here for backup purposes and is not used in any way.
+## License

+This code is licensed under the GPLv2 open source license.
+Full text is available [here](https://www.gnu.org/licenses/old-licenses/gpl-2.0.txt).